DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 <!-- default badges end -->
 # WPF Lightweight Themes - Performance Tests

-In v23.1, we optimized our existing themes and introduced new [lightweight versions](https://docs.devexpress.com/WPF/404442/common-concepts/themes/lightweight-themes?v=23.1) for a few previously available themes: Windows 10, Office, and Visual Studio styles.
-The new lightweight themes consume less memory and speed up application startup.
-You can test these performance enhancements on your machine: run our specially-designed application available in this repository.
+In our v23.1 release cycle, we optimized existing WPF themes and introduced new ["lightweight" versions](https://docs.devexpress.com/WPF/404442/common-concepts/themes/lightweight-themes?v=23.1) for the following themes: Windows 10, Office, and Visual Studio styles.

+These "lightweight" themes consume less memory and improve application startup speed.
+To test/review these performance enhancements on your machine, simply run the application included in this repository.

 ## Solution Structure